webexpertsnepal13/wen-cookie-notice-bar/readme.txt

 = 1.1 =
 * Compatibility with WordPress 6.7
 * Updated required PHP and WordPress version
+* Fix css for overlapping of cookie button by scrollbar.

 = 1.0 =
 * Initial release